Cooper Elliott Blog tag: personal injury

 The purpose of test driving a car is to discover the truth about it before you make a purchase.
 In the case of this fateful test drive, multiple truths were revealed about the unscrupulous business practices of one Columbus auto dealer.
 One day, a small, independent auto dealer sent a prospective buyer on a test …

-The Boundaries of Civil Litigation: What Attorneys Can and Can’t Do
+The Boundaries of Civil Litigation: What Lawyers Can and Can’t Do

 All civil litigation starts with a victim, one who has suffered due to another’s misjudgment, malice, or negligence.
 It’s the job of civil litigation attorneys to facilitate the victim’s healing, physically and emotionally, through compensation, which may or may not involve a monetary settlement.
 Due to certain limitations of the legal system, there are some …